tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 what output your lexer produces!

 {{<note>}}
-One rule of Haskell's layout algorithm that we've omitted is a rule saying that if you encounter a parse error, and you have an implicit layout on the stack, then you should try inserting a `}`, and then resume parsing.
+One rule of Haskell's layout algorithm that we've omitted says that if you encounter a parse error, and you have an implicit layout on the stack, then you should try inserting a `}`, and then resume parsing.

-This rule is a pain to implement, and we've ommitted to vastly simplify the structure of our parsing.
+This rule is a pain to implement, and we've left it out to vastly simplify the structure of our parsing.
 With this rule in place, you can't truly separate the two phases.

 While I think the rule is very ugly, it does make so some extra things do parse correctly.
-So, be mindful that some exmaples from Haskell might fail to parse because of this rule.
+Keep that in mind if some examples fail to lex.
 {{</note>}}

 # Conclusion